 The Church and its Parish

 Records from the thirteenth century list a succession of Norman rectors, the first being Robert de Plessis in 1242.
-The church was beautified with four chantries in the middle ages.
+The church was improved with four chantries in the middle ages.
 These probably lasted until the sixteenth century, when most such institutions disappeared.
 Beautiful stained glass windows from this era were however part of the church's treasures which survived into the new Protestant regime.

 In 1340, permission was given by the Bishop of Durham to build a sealed cell beside the church to house an anchoress (a female hermit who would probably have had teaching duties).
-In this building, which became know as the Anchorage, a school was eventually established.
+In this building, which became known as the Anchorage, a school was eventually established.
 Through gifts and endowments, this school provided what was probably the only local access to education for Gateshead's people.
 It finally closed its doors in 1870, by which time a new 'national' school, also called St Mary's, had been built close by.